 Our human-scale accommodation is composed of four self-catering houses which once formed part of a sugar plantation housing camp, with a total of 18 well-appointed bedrooms.
 Scattered in a lush tropical garden, each house has its own theme and has been thoughtfully renovated with a fresh design to create an inviting, authentic home while maintaining the sense of place.

-Located at the heart of Bel Ombre, right next to the Chateau de Bel Ombre (Heritage Le Chateau) and an award-winning Golf course (Heritage Golf Club), Kaz'alala Hosted B&B is a unique lodging option in Mauritius.
+Located at the heart of Bel Ombre, right next to Heritage Le Chateau and the award-winning Heritage Golf Club, Kaz'alala Hosted B&B is a unique lodging option in Mauritius.

-Located by one of the most beautiful roads in the world by Le Petit Futé, Kaz'alala Hosted B&B is ideally located in a region rich in culture, history and natural beauty.
+Located by one of the most beautiful roads in the world according to Le Petit Futé, Kaz'alala Hosted B&B is ideally located in a region rich in culture, history and natural beauty.

-Stepping into the Welcome Area, you will be greeted by your jovial and helpful host, Véronique and her team, dressed in traditional Creole garb.
-The entry vestibule is bathed in a warm atmosphere with a small, cosy seating area featuring a writing desk in a corner.
+Stepping into the Welcome Area, you will be greeted by your jovial and helpful host and her team, dressed in traditional Creole garb.
+The entry vestibule is bathed in a warm atmosphere with a small, cosy seating area featuring an original writing desk in a corner.
 Lakaz Mama, the Pop-up Restaurant can accommodate up to 40 guests.

-Véronique will have the pleasure of being your host at Kaz’alala throughout your stay, making sure that your every need is catered for.
+Your host at Kaz’alala will make sure that your every need is catered for.
 Our ambassador of Creole hospitality will greet you the local way, with a sincere “Bonzour” (Hello) as well as a beaming smile and contagious laugh that say lots about the warm personality inside.

 She lives at Kaz'alala and she will ensure that you live the south; whether it be out at sea with a fisherman, giving you the address for eating the best "Dholl Puri" (flatbread made with lentils) or bringing you from the market some sweet potato cakes that is much appreciated by the locals.